Pemcy1234567/Car-or-truck-image-recognition-/README.md

 ### Convelution, ReLu and Max Pooling

-Now the CNN; The purpose of a CNN is feature extraction.
+Now the CNN; The purpose of a CNN is feature extraction (in other words, to extract certain feutures of a image).
 There are three basic operations in the feature extraction process.

 1. Filter an image for a particular feature (convolution)
 2. Detect that feature within the filtered image (ReLU)